SOS (1993 video game): Gameplay

 An example of the main game screen.
 Luke Haines stands in a stairway before the tidal wave.

 The player must escape from the ship within a one-hour time limit.
 The timer is hidden except when the player injures themselves, in which case they fall unconscious and lose five minutes of time.
 After a period of time, the ship begins to periodically tilt in the water and gradually fill with water.

 The player can take up to seven other survivors, some of which have different value to each playable character, and all of them have different requirements in how to get to them and how to make them follow the player.
 Depending on how many survivors the player finds, who they are and how valuable they are to the character player selected, the ending will vary.
 The best ending for each character is obtained by escaping the boiler room, the final area of the game, with their sentimental person (Amy for Capris; Harry, Stella and Jack for Redwin; Ismay Carl Townsend for Luke; and Adela for Jeffrey) and over 25 "points" worth of survivors.

 Release

 The game was released in Japan as Septentrion on May 28, 1993 for the Super Famicom.
 The game was released in North America April 1994, under the title S.O.S., and was published by Vic Tokai.
 It was followed up by the Japan-only release of Septentrion: Out of the Blue in 1999 for the Sony PlayStation.

 Reception

-The game received average reviews upon release.
-GamePro gave the game a mixed review, saying that the premise is compelling but marred by too many poorly designed segments.
-They summarized the game as "a movie-like trek that has great ambience but hits some sticky spots along the way."
-(Note: GamePro gave the game two 3.5/5 scores for graphics and sound, 4/5 for control and 3/5 for fun factor.)
-In Japan, Famitsu gave it a positive score of 32 out of 40.
-In 2017, Dominic Arsenault described SOS as "one of the truly original SNES titles".
+According to Famitsu, SOS sold 2,572 copies in its first week on the market and 5,337 copies during its lifetime in Japan.
+The game received a 20.0/30 score in a readers' poll conducted by Super Famicom Magazine.
+It also received average reviews upon release.
+GamePros Manny LaMancha said that the game's premise was compelling but marred by too many poorly designed segments.
+He summarized it as "a movie-like trek that has great ambience but hits some sticky spots along the way".